 Depression, like many other mental health conditions, can also be filed as secondary to an already service-connected disability.

 - When service records don’t document depression, personal statements from the veteran and buddy letters from family members or others close to the veteran can be instrumental.
-A veteran also needs to show that he or she has a current diagnosis of depression.
+A veteran also needs to show that he or she is currently diagnosed with depression.

 There are many other ways to honor veterans on this important day.
-If you know a veteran, it might be a good day to thank them for their service, and even to ask if there’s anything you can do to support them.
+If you know a veteran, it might be a good day to thank them for their service and even to ask if you can do anything to support them.

 MAKE SURE YOU GET ALL THE BENEFITS YOU DESERVE

 Regardless of what state you live in, it’s important that you pursue the monthly compensation payments due to you for disabilities connected to your military service.

 Most veterans are underrated for their disabilities and therefore not getting the compensation they deserve.
 At VA Claims Insider, we help veterans understand and take control of the claims process so they can get the rating and compensation they’re owed by law.

 Our process takes the guesswork out of filing a VA disability claim and supports you every step of the way in building a fully-developed claim (FDC)—so you can increase your rating in less time!

 If you’ve filed your VA disability claim and have been denied or have received a low rating – or you’re not sure how to get started – reach out to us for a FREE VA Claim Discovery Call, so you can FINALLY get the disability rating and compensation you deserve.
 We’ve supported more than 25,000 veterans to win their claims.
 NOW IT’S YOUR TURN.